-Research team leader for the Neuroradiological group focusing on Neurodegenerative and Neuroinflammatory disorder.
+Research team leader for the Neuroradiological group focusing on Neurodegenerative and Neuroinflammatory disorders.

 After graduating from medical school at Karolinska Institutet (KI) in 2012, I undertook a two-year clinical internship at Västerås Regional Hospital.
 Thereafter, I completed my residency in Radiology at Karolinska University Hospital between 2014-2019.

 Academically, I started conducting MRI research in 2009, writing my medical thesis on the topic of MRI detection of Cerebral microbleeds in Alzheimer's disease using Susceptibility-Weighted Imaging.
 My PhD focused on Neuroradiological aspects of Multiple Sclerosis (MS), which I defended in 2015.
 I thereafter conducted a post-doctoral research fellowship at Massachusetts General Hospital and Harvard Medical School.
 My post-doctoral work focused on MS diagnostics using a combination of 7 Tesla MRI, 11C-PBR28 (2nd generation TSPO marker for microglia) PET-MR and Human Connectom Scanner with 300 mT/m gradients (compared to typical 40-80 mT/m clinical gradients).
 I also continued my work in developing and validating myelin quantification techniques.